-The spatial extent and duration of the warm water anomalies that developed in the winter of 2013-14 suggests the potential for a regional atmospheric response.
+The spatial extent and duration of the warm water anomalies that developed in the winter of 2013-2014 suggests the potential for a regional atmospheric response.
 Here we examine the strength of the relationship between the SST in the area of interest and the weather in the continental Pacific Northwest, which is downwind in the prevailing sense.

-Our approach consists of a comparison between the mean SST during February in the study area with the mean surface air temperature in Washington state (indicated with "WA" in Fig. 2) during the following spring months of March through May for the years of 1948-2014.
-A scatter plot of the relationship between these variables is shown in Figure 5; the linear correlation coefficient between them is 0.42.
-Similar results were found for other times of the year and for thermodynamic properties such as moist static energy in the atmospheric boundary layer, with slightly higher correlation coefficients for contemporaneous comparisons.
-On the other hand, the relationship between offshore SST and precipitation downstream was negligible (not shown), presumably because of the SST's lack of influence on the regional scale atmospheric circulation.
+Our approach consists of a comparison between the mean SST during February in the study area with the mean surface air temperature in Washington state (indicated with "WA" in Figure 2) during the following spring months of March through May for the years of 1948-2014.
+A scatterplot of the relationship between these variables is shown in Figure 5; the linear correlation coefficient between them is 0.42.
+Similar results were found for other times of the year and for thermodynamic properties such as moist static energy in the atmos-pheric boundary layer, with slightly higher correlation coefficients for con-temporaneous comparisons.